 Sera Milano has previously written two Kirkus-starred LGBTQ+ comic novels for younger readers, Boy Meets Hamster and Boy Meets Ghoul, under the name Birdie Milano.
 She earned a first-class honours degree in creative writing from St Mary’s University, London, and a MA with distinction in Writing for Young People at Bath Spa University, where she won the 2015 United Agents Prize for Most Promising Writing for Young People.
 This Can Never Not Be Real is her first young adult novel.
 She lives in Guildford, Surrey with her rescue dog, Moppet and wonky cat, Ziggy.
-She has written on the importance of LGBTQ representation in fiction for young people for the Daily Express.
+As a queer author, she has written on the importance of LGBTQ representation in fiction for young people for the Daily Express.

 (Photo Credit - Sera Milano.
 Reprint permitted for press/publicity purposes. )